-the House of the Painters in Pompeii
+Reconstruction of the garden of the House of the Painters in Pompeii |

 Roman gardens (Latin: horti) were greatly inspired by Greek gardens and were usually in the peristyles.
 Roman Gardens were indoor.
 Ornamental horticulture became highly developed during the development of Roman civilization.
 The administrators of the Roman Empire (c.100 BC - AD 500) actively exchanged information on agriculture, horticulture, animal husbandry, hydraulics, and botany.
 Seeds and plants were widely shared.
 The Gardens of Lucullus (Horti Lucullani) on the Pincian Hill at the edge of Rome introduced the Persian garden to Europe, around 60 BC.
 The garden was a place of peace and tranquillity – a refuge from urban life – and a place filled with religious and symbolic meanings.
 As Roman culture developed and became increasingly influenced by foreign civilizations through trade, the use of gardens expanded and gardens ultimately thrived in Ancient Rome.